• Latest

 Additionally, organizations should encourage open communication between employees and management.
 This can be done through regular meetings and feedback sessions.

-4. Lack of Recognition: Many frontline employees feel that their efforts go unnoticed and unappreciated.
+4. Lack of Recognition: Many frontline employees feel their efforts go unnoticed and unappreciated.
 This can be a major issue for organizations, leading to low morale and high turnover rates.

 To address this issue, organizations need to make a conscious effort to recognize and reward employee achievements.